 Berega Bible School

-The Bible School provides training for Christians in local church leadership as well as education to support local adults complete their education up to school leaving level.
+The Bible School provides training for Christians in local church leadership as well as education to support local adults in completing their education up to school-leaving level.

 Mgugu and Makondo Government Primary Schools, and Bishop Chitemo Church Primary School

-We partner with these local primary school and support with teaching English, as well as helping and encouraging the teachers.
+We partner with these local primary schools and support with teaching English, as well as helping and encouraging the teachers.